 - Gloves – if your child likes to wear them while riding (they improve grip and reduce fatigue).

-- Sack lunch and any needed snacks (some snacks available for sale, restaurant temporarily closed).
+- Sack lunch and any needed snacks (some snacks available for sale and lunch is available in our restaurant).

 - Water Bottle – please fill up, as our drinking fountains may not be in service.